cscfaToolDivision/phpunitTestHelper/README.md

 This method allow to provide a value that is expected to be injected into a property of the instance.
 The given boolean, as second argument tell that the equality must be tested by same (as true) or equal (as false).
 Finally, a **Callable** can be given as third argument to pre-process the value before equality validation.

+It return a InjectExpression instance.

-#### The in method
+#### The injectIn method

 This method define the property where the value is stored.
+It is a method of InjectExpression instance and return the parent SetterCall instance.

 ## The GetterCall